 Per Diem is not PRN

-Nurses who work PRN are typically employed to a specific unit in a hospital setting.
+Nurses who work PRN jobs are typically employed to a specific unit in a hospital setting.
 That means they’re often subject to the scheduling requirements of that unit.
 These nurses typically work a specific number of shifts in a pre-set timeframe, sometimes including holidays or weekends.
 Per diem nurses do not have a specific schedule requirement typically, instead, they work when and where they want.